Why is Johnny Depp suing Amber Heard? Here's how you can watch the trial

 Johnny Depp denies any abuse towards Ms Heard and she has sued back with a $100m counterclaim against the actor.

-The civil trial, which is taking place in Virginia, is now in its second week and it is being watched all over the world.
+The civil trial, which is taking place in Virginia, is now in its third week and it is being watched all over the world.

 But when does the trial end and how can you watch it online in the UK?